developdwp/developdwp/README.md

   <tr>
     <td>
         - 👋  - Hi, I’m Pascal, Belgian, I live in France, I am 56 years old, self-taught, passionate about coding and webdesign after my job. <br>
-        - 👀  - I’m interested by REACT JS, BOOTSTRAP, CSS, HTML... <br>
+        - 👀  - After several years of learning different coding language to start the website design, I came back on WordPress.
+	    	This CMS, puts the language of programming, useless of verifiers, changes in all the different languages.
+	    	Referencing 'SEO' is optimized, why it complicates life<br>
         - 🧡  - I really enjoy designing and realizing the visual identity, illustrations, banners, graphical charter, pack ADOBE...<br>
-        - 🌱  - I’m currently learning ANGULAR..<br>
+        - 🌱  - I’m currently learning WORDPRESS and GOOGLE Analytics<br>
-        - 💞️  - I’m looking to collaborate on other beginner or more experienced to build NEXTJS websites.<br>
+        - 💞️  - I am looking to collaborate with other beginners or more experienced to create a website.<br>
         - 📫  - Join me --> developdwp@gmail.com<br>
     </td>
   </tr>